Almarch/tamaR/README.md

 The following settings are available from the administrator board:

+- Stop or resume the emulation ;

+- Go back to the log in screen ;

+- User settings:

     - Set or modify the user password ;

-- Stop or resume the emulation ;
+    - Enable the use of the automatic care feature.

+- When the game is running, play as admin:

-- Click A+C buttons simultaneously to turn the sound on or off, or to set up the clock ;
+    - Click A+C buttons simultaneously to turn the sound on or off, or to set up the clock.

-- Save the game and load a previously saved game ;
+- When the game is stopped, aesthetics:

     - Change the background for a light, square png ;

-- Enable the use of the automatic care feature ;

     - Switch the sprites to the P2 ones ;

+    - Dump the ROM or load a new one, which allows playing with any customized ROM ;

+    - Reset all aesthetics.

+- When the game is stopped, game state:

+    - Save the game or load a previously saved game ;

-- Reset the game.
+    - Reset the game state (as the back button from the original toy).

 ### Original gameplay